 - Preheat oven to 350F and line muffin pan with paper liners.

-- In a bowl, stir together the flour, baking powder, baking soda and salt.
+- In a small bowl or cup, stir together the buttermilk and vanilla.
 Set aside.

-- Using an electric mixer fitted with the whisk attachment or a handheld mixer, beat the eggs and sugar until fully combined, about 30 seconds.
+- Using an electric mixer fitted with the whisk attachment or a handheld mixer, mix together the flour, sugar, baking powder and salt.

-- Use an ice cream scoop to fill the cup liners about half-way full.
+- Use an ice cream scoop to fill the cupcake liners about half-way full.

 - For the frosting: using an electric mixer fitted with the paddle attachment, beat the butter until light and fluffy and nearly doubled in volume.
 This will take about 10 minutes.